Doctor of Nursing Practice: D.N.P.

-Applicants should carefully review the instructions in the electronic application; are responsible for mailing all required electronic and paper materials to the School of Nursing and Health Sciences; it is imperative that the envelopes be addressed to the School of Nursing and Health Sciences since there are six admission offices at Simmons.
+Applicants should carefully review the instructions in the electronic application; are responsible for mailing all required electronic and paper materials to the School of Nursing and Health Sciences.
 All documents submitted become the property of Simmons College and cannot be returned to the applicant.

 The following should be sent directly to the School of Nursing and Health Sciences by the testing agency for all nursing applicants whose first language is not English: